back Back to all guides

 Classic Wi-Fi

-One device per sailor.
+Number of connections: One device per sailor.

 Premium Wi-Fi

-Work from Sea Wi-Fi
+Work From Sea Wi-Fi

 Starlink satellite